 Then you’ll have to ask yourself a couple of further questions: Why hasn’t anyone created this item already?
 Is it something that everyone else figured out would not be profitable, or is it a novel idea that hasn’t been thought of yet?

-You’re going to have to do a little more research to see if it is a good idea that would help just you, or other people too.
+You’re going to have to do a little more research to see if it is a good, profitable idea that would help other people, not just yourself.
 This can be done through keyword research and just asking people in your potential audience.

 So By Now…